Wernau: Up until Wernau's establishment

 In 1384 and again in 1681 an attempt was made to establish a community out of Pfauhausen and Steinbach, but these attempts failed after a short period of time.
 Up until 1769 Pfauhausen belonged to the sovereignty of Neuhausen from Anterior Austria.
 It then belonged to the Prince-Bishopric of Speyer up to 1802 and was therefore a catholic community.
 Steinbach also remained catholic through the Protestant Reformation under the sovereignty of the Speth von Sulzburg.
 This made both communities an enclave of the Catholics in the predominately Protestant land of Württemberg.
 Pfauhausen and Steinbach were assigned to Oberamt Esslingen in 1808 as part of the implementation of the District Reformation of Württemberg in the Kingdom of Württemberg.
 During NAZI-Germany both communities were fused together to form Wernau in 1938 and were assigned, as part of the NAZI District Reformation, to Esslingen.

 After WWII until Present

 After World War II Wernau became a part of the American Zone of Occupation in the German state of Württemberg-Baden which was later reformed into the current German state of Baden-Württemberg in 1952.
 After WWII many refugees from Hungary moved to Wernau.
-And on On April 1, 1968, Wernau received its charter as an official city.
+On April 1, 1968, Wernau received its charter as an official city.